Overview

 • text messages

-Contact does not include:
+Contact does NOT include:

 • regular mail

-• contact you consent to or request
+• any contact you consent to or request

-• call on a statutory holiday
+• a statutory holiday

-• call on Sunday, except between 1 p.m. and 5 p.m.
+• Sunday, except between 1 p.m. and 5 p.m.

-• call on any other day between the hours of 9 p.m. and 7 a.m.
+• any other day between 9 p.m. and 7 a.m.

 Who an agency is allowed to contact